 Use a VPN Service

 A Virtual Private Network (VPN) is what makes your present non-encrypted Internet connection encrypted.
 If you happen to use mobile data regularly, then you won’t be needing a VPN service unless you want to keep your online activity anonymous.

-Well, a hacker could still manage to get in the middle of your network but can’t get the information because it’s encrypted, the snooper has to decrypt it in order to access your information.
-Normally, if you aren’t Bill Gates, the hacker won’t try to decrypt it, because they search for easy targets.
+Well, a hacker could still manage to get in the middle of your network but can’t get the information because it’s encrypted, the snooper has to decrypt it to access your information.
+Usually, if you aren’t Bill Gates, the hacker won’t try to decrypt it, because they search for easy targets.

 Encrypted Messengers Should be Preferred

 As you may observe, that even the VPN service fails to provide guaranteed protection.
 The next step would be securing your conversation and information within the device.
 So, even if a hacker successfully decrypts the VPN connection and breaks into your network, he/she can’t access your conversation data packets if they are well-encrypted.

 Encrypted messengers would do the job, but instant messengers like WhatsApp, Messenger, Hike, Telegram (excluding secret chat), etc. aren’t secure.
 You need a fully encrypted messenger, and those would be – Signal Private Messenger, ChatSecure, and Threema.
 There are other encrypted messengers as well, but these are one of the best present out there.